 Each boy is required to participate in extracurricular activities, designed to develop sportsmanship, physical strength, leadership, and a sense of self-worth.
-Varsity teams compete with area high schools in basketball, cross-country, wrestling, soccer, rugby, track and field and hockey.
+Varsity teams compete with area high schools in basketball, cross-country, wrestling, soccer, track and field, and badminton.
 On an individual basis, boys can challenge themselves with the parachuting course, canoeing, scuba, rock climbing, rappelling, orienteering, and other outdoor adventure activities.
-Some 20 clubs are organized to meet a variety of interests such as model airplanes, rocketry, mountain biking, photography, computers, chess, army cadets (RCAC), and many more.
+Some 20 clubs are organized to meet a variety of interests such as boxing, mountain biking, photography, computers, chess, army cadets (RCAC), and many more.

 Boys return home approximately once a month for a four day weekend and can apply for additional leaves if their effort warrants extra privileges.

 All meals, including snacks, are healthy, wholesome and nutritionally balanced.
 Our fully accredited chef is also a graduate of our Canadian military academy.
 The Academy is the recipient of the Eat Smart!
 School Cafeteria Award, for offering healthy menu choices, maintaining an excellent track record in food handling safety, and for having all food service staff appropriately trained and certified in safe food handling measures.